lilprof01/alx-system_engineering-devops/0x19-postmortem/README.md

 Duration: February 15, 2024, 14:00–16:00 UTC (2 hours).

-Impact: 100% of users experienced HTTP 503 errors when accessing example.com.
+Impact: 100% of users experienced HTTP 503 errors when accessing the website.
 The web service was completely unavailable.

 Root Cause: A syntax error in a newly deployed Nginx configuration file caused the service to crash.